schandrika/volttron-sysmon/README.md

 After entering the config directory, create a file named `sysmon_agent_config.json`, use the below JSON to populate your new file.

-For simplicity, copy all of the JSON and switch the key `"poll": false,` to `"poll": true,` for each system resource you want to monitor.
+For simplicity, copy all of the JSON from [here](sysmon_agent_config.json) and switch the key `"poll": false,` to `"poll": true,` for each system resource you want to monitor.

 Besides `poll`, there are four other important options in sysmons configuration.